preyashyadav/preyashyadav/README.md

 - 🙋 I’m an INFJ-T

-- 🌱 I’m currently learning **React JS, Flask, and many more cool techs.**
+- 🌱 I’m currently learning **React JS, Flask, and many more cool techstacks.**

 - 👀 I’m looking to collaborate on **writing Research Papers, building cool projects.**